brhelwig/django-password-rules/README.rst

-Django Passwords
+Django Strong Passwords
 ================

-django-passwords is a reusable app that provides a form field and validators that check the strength of a password.
+django-strong-passwords is a Django application that provides a form field and validators that check the strength of a password.
+It is a fork of django-passwords which adds support for modern versions of Django and Python.

 Installation
 ------------
+`pip install django-strong-passwords`

 Compatibility
 -------------

-django-passwords is compatible with Django 1.3 through 1.9 RC1.
-Pythons 2.7
+django-strong-passwords is tested with Django 3.2+ and Python 3.7+.
-and 3.4 are both supported.

 Settings
 --------

-django-passwords adds 6 optional settings
+django-strong-passwords adds 6 optional settings

 Optional:
     Specifies minimum length for passwords: